firebase/firebase-functions/.guides/usage.md

 ## Key Guidelines

 - Always use 2nd-gen functions for new development.
-- Use 1st-gen functions _only_ for Analytics and basic Auth triggers.
+- Use 1st-gen functions _only_ for Analytics and basic Auth triggers, since those aren't supported by 2nd gen.
 - Use `firebase-functions` SDK version 6.0.0 and above
 - Use top-level imports (e.g., `firebase-functions/https`).
 These are 2nd gen by default.
+If 1st gen is required (Analytics or basic Auth triggers), import from the `firebase-functions/v1` import path.

 ## Configuration: Use Secret Params for API Keys